ehmicky/modern-errors/README.md

 Process [exit code](https://en.wikipedia.org/wiki/Exit_status).

-By default, each error class has its own exit code: `1`, `2`, `3`, etc. following their declaration order.
+By default, each error class has its own exit code: `1` for the first one declared, `2` for the next one, and so on.

 ##### short